Ensono/amido.github.io/docs/getting_started/workspace/init-deployment.md

 :::caution

-The `build` files will only be generated if required project values have been collected from the [Stacks CLI](/docs/getting_started/setup#option-1-stacks-cli) or through the [@ensono-stacks/create-stacks-workspace](/docs/getting_started/setup#option-2-create-stacks-workspace-generator) plugin.
+The `build` files will only be generated if required project values have been collected from the [Ensono Stacks CLI](/docs/getting_started/setup#option-1-stacks-cli) or through the [@ensono-stacks/create-stacks-workspace](/docs/getting_started/setup#option-2-create-stacks-workspace-generator) plugin.

 :::